 The Company is entitled to benefits under Package Scheme of Incentives - 2007 as notified by Government of Maharashtra for the Manufacturing set up for cement production facility at Solapur, Maharashtra w.e.f.
 September 1, 2015.
-Under the said policy, the Company is entitled for refund of Value Added Tax (which is now subsumed on GST), exemption from electricity duty and waiver of stamp duty for a period of seven (7) years.
-Accordingly, for the period ended March 31, 2022, the Company has recognised INR 2,000.60 lakhs (March 31, 2021: INR 2,603.31 lakhs) as income and disclosed under "Other operating revenue".
+Under the said policy, the Company is entitled for refund of Value Added Tax (which is now subsumed on GST), exemption from electricity duty and waiver of stamp duty for a period of seven (7) years which was further extended for two (2) years.
+Accordingly, for the year ended March 31, 2023, the Company has recognised INR 2,765.10 lakhs (March 31, 2022: INR 2,000.60 lakhs) as income and disclosed under "Other operating revenue".